 Each classroom is sent two packages of tomato seeds.
 One package contains seeds that have been sent into space or treated in space-simulated conditions.
 The other package will contain "control" seeds, which have not been in space.
 Through the Tomatosphere™ project, students will learn how to conduct a scientific experiment and compare the germination rates of the two groups of seeds.
 Tomatosphere™ relies on a "blind test" in which educators and students will not know which of the two packages are the "space" seeds and which are control seeds until the germination process is complete and results have been submitted.

-Watching these seeds grow will encourage classroom dialogue about the elements of life support requirements for space missions - food, water, oxygen and the need to consume carbon dioxide exhaled by crewmembers.
-Traveling to and from Mars, could take almost three years.
-It's imperative to know how to grow food for the journey there, the stay on Mars and the return journey.
-The results from your science experiments will help Canadian scientists to understand some of the issues related to long-term space travel.
+Watching these seeds germinate and grow will encourage classroom dialogue about the elements of life that support the requirements for space missions:- food, water, oxygen and the need to consume carbon dioxide exhaled by astronauts.
+Traveling to and from Mars could take more than two years, therefore it is vital to know how to grow food while astronauts make the journey to the Red Planet, spend time on Mars and make the return journey back to Earth.

 The results from your Tomatosphere™ science experiments will help Canadian scientists understand some of the issues related to long-term space travel.
 It’s an out-of-this-world opportunity for your students!

 Tomatoes are practical and valuable plants for space applications.
 They provide wholesome nourishment, as well as purified water through evaporation from their leaves.